 Trolling:no previous knowledge required.
 This fishing technique is performed while sailing and consists of dragging the bait from a moving boat, whether it's a power-engined or a rowing boat.
 This technique is generally used to catch large trouts in lakes.
 The captain (a trained guide) coordinates the tour taking into account the experience of the group, thus ensuring the experience is pleasant for everyone involved.

-Please note: the fishing season runs from November to the end of April.
-However, you can fly fish in Moreno Lake all year round, as long as you catch and release the fish.
+Please note: The fishing season runs from November to the end of April.
+However, you can fly fish, spin fish or troll in Moreno Lake all year round, as long as you catch and release the fish.

 To hire the services of a professional fishing guide to help you practice any of the above fishing techniques, or to request information about fishing regulations, visit the following official websites: www.guiaspatagonicos.com.ar - www.nahuelhuapi.gov.ar